dmx-systems/dmx-linqa/README.md

     * Show proper dialog if detected language code has more than 2 letters (thanks to @carolinagc)
     * Presentation mode is not reset on logout (thanks to @junes)
     * URL-encode link in new-password mail (appears properly in Kopano web mail) (thanks to @gevlish)
+* Compatible with DMX 5.3.5 and DMX Sign-Up 3.3

 **2.1** -- Sep 7, 2025